Project case study

 Security and Governance Considerations

-Because the project relates to healthcare IT risk documentation, security and governance needed to be considered carefully.
+Because the project relates to healthcare IT risk documentation, security and governance need to be considered carefully.

 1. Add Workflow State